Airport chaos: European travel runs into pandemic cutbacks

-LONDON — The airport lines are long, and lost luggage is piling up.
+LONDON (AP) — The airport lines are long, and lost luggage is piling up.
 It’s going to be a chaotic summer for travelers in Europe.

 Liz Morgan arrived at Amsterdam’s Schiphol Airport 4 1/2 hours before her flight to Athens, finding the line for security snaking out of the terminal and into a big tent along a road before doubling back inside the main building.